appunite/flutter-global-gamers-challenge/assets/sfx/README.md

-Sounds in this folder are made by Lukas Klingsbo and are CC0 (Public Domain).
+Sound effects obtained from https://www.zapsplat.com and https://freesound.org/ and are CC0 (Public Domain).